 \subsubsection{The Poisson Equation}

-To handle rapidly time-inhomogeneous Markovian noise under only Assumption \ref{as:MC}, inspired by \cite{chandak2022concentration,haque2024stochastic}, we adopt an approach based on the \emph{Poisson equation} associated with Markov chains, which allows us to decompose the Markovian noise into a martingale-difference sequence and a residual term.
-It is important to note, however, that \cite{chandak2022concentration,haque2024stochastic} study off-policy Q-learning and TD-learning for policy evaluation---settings that do not involve rapidly time-inhomogeneous Markovian noise.
+To handle rapidly varying time-inhomogeneous Markovian noise under only Assumption \ref{as:MC}, inspired by \cite{chandak2022concentration,haque2024stochastic}, we adopt an approach based on the \emph{Poisson equation} associated with Markov chains, which allows us to decompose the Markovian noise into a martingale-difference sequence and residual terms.
+It is important to note, however, that \cite{chandak2022concentration,haque2024stochastic} study off-policy Q-learning and TD-learning for policy evaluation---settings that do not involve rapidly varying time-inhomogeneous Markovian noise.